mdooneymill/lets-make-a-menu/readme.md

 This is a webpack project with both a dev and build option.
 Install required node packages with `npm i`
-Run the examples with `npm run dev`  and `npm run build
+Run the examples with `npm run dev`
+Build files for the web with `npm run build`

 ### Contents